pastnetworks/pastnetworks.github.io/programme.md

 * Opening social <!-- : Network “speed dating”-->
 * Lecture 1: Introduction to the summer school - what, why, and how of past network research
-* Practical 1: Computational basics - set up R, workspace, and read network data
+* Practical 1: Computational basics - set up coding workspace, and read network data

 ### Day 2 – Data & Methods